 If you’re like me, there are probably hundreds of lectures and TED Talks that you wished you had the time to watch.
 Fortunately, now there’s a learning hack to get through all those videos a lot faster by watching YouTube videos at 2x regular speed.

 I gave it a try myself by watching different videos and attempting to summarize what I’ve seen at regular speed and at 2x speed.
 I found that I can remember the important points just as easily at 2x speed.
-Give it a try for yourself and you may surprised at just how great it works.
+Give it a try for yourself and you may be surprised at just how great it works.
 If you find that you’re not comfortable with 2x speed, 1.5x is worth testing as well.
-Keep in mind that feature doesn’t work on all YouTube videos.